Integrating Center Time into Your Homeschooling

 Clean-up is actually one of the most important parts of center time!
 It’s a great opportunity to teach younger children the basics of cleaning up after themselves, and ensuring a tidy environment for the next user.
 This is something that every child should take part in, and teachers/parents should supervise to facilitate this process.

-Playgarden Prep offers an online early learning program, backed by our time-tested and unique multi-approach teaching method..
-It can be a great way to enhance and expand your child’s learning at home!
+Playgarden Prep offers an online early learning program, backed by our time-tested and unique multi-approach teaching method.
+It can be a great way to enhance and expand your toddler’s early childhood education at home!
 Click here to learn more.